What is run-length encoding?

 This type of compression works best with simple images and animations that have a lot of redundant pixels.
+It's useful for black and white images in particular.
 For complex images and animations, if there aren't many redundant sections, RLE can make the file size bigger rather than smaller.
 Thus it's important to understand the content and whether this algorithm will help or hinder.

 This technique was first patented by Hitachi in 1983.
 It's less popular today because there are other more advanced options available, but you will still find it in use for color for fax machines, icons, line drawings and simple animations.
 You'll also find it in TIFF and PDF files.
 However, this compression was regularly used when transmitting analog television signals all the way back to 1967!
 (Way before Hitachi patented it!)

 LZ77 is an algorithm that compresses data in a similar way to RLE.
 It replaces repeated occurences of data with a reference to a single copy of that data that exists earlier in the uncompressed stream.
 If there's a match to a chunk of data, then LZ77 encodes a match that represents the distance between the two chunks of data and the length of each chunk.
 To find matches, LZ77 has to track a chunk of recent data, which can be of varying sizes.
 The bigger the chunk of recent data, the bigger a chunk it can search through for a match.
 Because it's viewing a chunk of data that can be of varying sizes to find matches, it's sometimes called sliding-window compression.
 Pairs can repeat multiple times, so it's like RLE, but a bit more complex.